 Our Final Verdict on Liquid I.V.

 Liquid I.V.
-FAQs
+Review FAQs

 How does Liquid I.V. work?

-Liquid I.V. ingredients are meant to utilize cellular transport technology (CTT) to create an optimal ratio of potassium, sodium, and glucose,rapidly increasing how much water your body can absorb.
+Liquid I.V. ingredients are meant to utilize cellular transport technology (CTT) to create an optimal ratio of potassium, sodium, and glucose, rapidly increasing how much water your body can absorb.

 How much sodium is in Liquid I.V.?